lt20kmph/pmail/README.md

 ### Setup Gmail API

-(Instructions valid as of July 2020.
+(Instructions valid as of July 2020.)
+You will need to do this step for each account you wish to use.

 1. Go to the [Quickstart guide][1] and click on the 'Enable the Gmail API button.